 Oedipus the King: What is left to say about Oedipus?
 It is a masterfully constructed play, full of symbolic economy (references to eyes and vision are pervasive) and, every time I experience it, it is unbearably suspenseful in its dramatic irony.
 Everybody from the ancient audience to the post-Freudian reader knows Oedipus’s story before he does, rendering the play a master-class in sympathy with sublime catastrophe.
 Even though this play allows its spectators a god’s-eye-view, we know that we, no less than the tragic hero, are caught in the toils of fate and must one day submit.
 Few moments in literature are more moving than Jocasta’s farewell: “Good-bye, my poor deluded, lost and damned! / There’s nothing else that I can call you now.”
 (Not son, not husband.)
-Oedipus’s tragic flaw, I note, is a trust in himself (borne of solving the Sphinx’s riddle without realizing its implications for all mortals).
+Oedipus’s tragic flaw is a trust in himself, borne of having solved the Sphinx’s riddle without realizing its implications for all mortals.
 When he refers to himself, earlier in the play, as “a stranger to the story” of Laius’s murder, we know that the terrible story is in fact about him and no one else.
 Seeing himself as a rational foe of the monstrous (perhaps also, implicitly, the sexual, the feminine, and the deadly), he does not recognize the monstrous in himself.
 But the sublimity of his self-trust comes from his pursuing his investigation to the end of the line, until he finds a truth so horrifying to look upon that he must strike at the organs of perception, thereby becoming precisely the decrepit man at evening, going on three legs, referred to in the Sphinx’s riddle.
-I recall that Adorno and Horkheimer, in Dialectic of Enlightenment, were able to mount their attack on the entirety of Western civilization by treating Odysseus (about whom Sophocles is so ambivalent) as its founding representative—Odysseus, the polytropic man, who always wins by cheating.
-Of course, there would have been a hint of self-praise in selecting Oedipus as representative of Enlightenment.
-But Oedipus is the ultimate in self-scrutiny and self-criticism, as the modern West might say of itself, if only it weren’t too self-critical to congratulate itself so.
+I recall that Adorno and Horkheimer, in Dialectic of Enlightenment, were able to mount their attack on the entirety of western civilization by treating Odysseus (about whom Sophocles is so ambivalent) as its founding representative—Odysseus, the polytropic man, who always wins by cheating.
+There would have been a hint of self-congratulation in selecting Oedipus as representative of Enlightenment, but Oedipus is the ultimate in self-scrutiny and self-criticism, as the modern west might say of itself, if only it weren’t too self-critical to praise itself.
 In any case, Oedipus may investigate himself and punish himself, but it does not make him (or us) any less a monster.
 This truth—that knowledge is its own good but no salvation—suggests the limits of any Enlightened perspective.

 Oedipus at Colonus: Sophocles’s final vision, the drama of the aged Oedipus’s transfiguration, his mysterious near-assumption on the outskirts of Theseus’s Athens: